Heating and cooling our homes and businesses costs £2.6 billion a year and accounts for approximately half of Scotland's

 - monitoring energy efficiency in social housing

 - consulting on minimum standards for energy efficiency in private rented housing, informed by the work of the Regulation of Energy Efficiency in Private Sector houses (REEPs) Working Group.
 The consultation on energy efficiency in private rented housing closed on 30 June 2017.
 We are considering the responses, and will confirm the minimum standards for the private rented sector alongside the wider ambitions of Scotland’s Energy Efficiency Programme as part of the launch of the its routemap in May 2018.
 This will include the proposed timescale for introducing minimum standards, as well as setting out wider elements of the programme

-- planning to consult on the role of incentives and standards to help improve owner-occupied homes from winter 2017/18.
+- planning to consult on the role of incentives and standards to help improve owner-occupied homes from winter 2017 to 2018

 - developing Scotland’s Energy Efficiency Programme which will launch in 2018 and support all buildings to achieve a good energy efficiency rating over the next 15 to 20 years